bangbangsoftware/waterbear/README.md

 ## Installing / Getting started

-A quick introduction of the minimal setup you need to get a hello world up & running.
+A quick introduction of the minimal setup you need to get up & running.

 ```shell
 # install dependencies